homebound-team/beam/docs/layouts.md

 - `SideNavLayout` publishes its rail width (`--beam-side-nav-layout-width`) for sticky column offsets.
 - `PageHeaderLayout` reads those and publishes its own height (`--beam-page-header-layout-height`).
 - `GridTableLayout` — **inside `DocumentScrollLayoutProvider`** (e.g. under `NavbarLayout` / `PageHeaderLayout`): when filters, search, or edit-columns are shown, measures and publishes the table actions toolbar height (`--beam-table-actions-height`), pins table actions with the other document-scroll chrome, and renders the table inline for document scroll. **`GridTable`** reads these vars so its sticky header sits below the environment banner + navbar + page header + table actions and its sticky columns sit right of the side nav rail. **Outside document-scroll layouts**, `GridTableLayout` does not publish that var or pin table actions; it wraps the table in **`ScrollableParent` / `ScrollableContent`** (with `virtualized` when `as="virtual"`) so scrolling stays in the legacy page scroll region.
-- `WorkflowHeaderLayout` publishes `--beam-page-header-layout-height` the same way `PageHeaderLayout` does (so `stickyNavAndHeaderOffset` / `stickyTableHeaderOffset` / `GridTable` keep working unchanged inside a workflow page), but its header itself does **not** auto-hide — it stays always visible/sticky.
+- `WorkflowLayout` publishes `--beam-page-header-layout-height` the same way `PageHeaderLayout` does (so `stickyNavAndHeaderOffset` / `stickyTableHeaderOffset` / `GridTable` keep working unchanged inside a workflow page), but its header itself does **not** auto-hide — it stays always visible/sticky.
 It reuses the same scroll-direction tracking as the navbar/page-header auto-hide, but for a different effect: its stepper tabs collapse on scroll-down and re-expand on scroll-up (even before reaching the top), rather than the header sliding away.
 On the `sm` breakpoint, its header's action buttons move to a sticky mobile footer instead, whose height it publishes as `--beam-workflow-layout-footer-height` (read by `DocumentScrollToTopButton` so the floating scroll-to-top control isn't covered by the footer).

 The exported var-name constants (`beamNavbarLayoutHeightVar`, etc.) are available for advanced sticky chrome inside a page body.